 2. Smoothies on the Run

 Smoothies make you feel great!
 No doubt a good smoothie gives you a rush to get you going, but turns out its mostly a sugar rush.
+Make sure to check our 8 best smoothies for people with diabetes.

 - Add a scoop of protein powder to slow the burn.